What is dementia?

 For more information, see our factsheet Managing my affairs if I become ill.

-You can contact the Alzheimer’s Society for more information about dementia at alzheimers.org.uk.
+You can contact Alzheimer’s Society for more information about dementia.

-You can also use their online directory of services Find support near you.
+You can also use their online directory of services to find support near you.

 Dementia UK also offers support to people with dementia and their families through their Admiral Nurse service.